-- be reported by the member of staff concerned to the Head, or one of the College Deputy Heads soon as possible after the incident has occurred and before parents or guardians are informed - be documented in line with the School's incident-reporting procedures - be followed in particular by a prompt record of the circumstances and justification for the use of the restraint - be reported to the affected pupil's parents or guardians on the same day or as soon as possible, unless there is are reasonable grounds for believing that to do so might subject that pupil or any others to risk of harm, in which case the Child Protection Policy and accompanying documentation should be referred to.
+- be reported by the member of staff concerned to the Head, or one of the College Deputy Heads soon as possible after the incident has occurred and before parents or guardians are informed - be documented in line with the College's incident-reporting procedures - be followed in particular by a prompt record of the circumstances and justification for the use of the restraint - be reported to the affected student's parents or guardians on the same day or as soon as possible, unless there is are reasonable grounds for believing that to do so might subject that student or any others to risk of harm, in which case the Child Protection Policy and accompanying documentation should be referred to. - further followed up as necessary by guidance/advice/counselling for the student and/or staff involved.